-At the time these financial statements were prepared and audited, the District had approved contracts with various prime construction contractors totaling \$10,867,145 for the summer 2019 modernization of Sunnyside elementary school.
+At the time these financial statements were prepared and audited, the District has fully expended the Proposition E funds.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide citizens, taxpayers, customers, investors, and creditors with a general overview of the District's finances and to determine the District's accountability for the money it receives.
 Additional financial information can be obtained by contacting the following: